 My Thanksgiving weekend was A-Okay.
 Instead of going out to dinner for Turkey day, I actually ended up cooking dinner for Boy and I. ⬅️ His idea, not mine.

 Since the at home dinner decision was preeeeeetty last minute, I didn’t bust out all the stops and make an over-the-top meal.
-I kept it simple with an easy-peasy slow cooker herb turkey breast (idea inspired by my friend Stephanie), maple brussels sprouts, mashed potatoes (for Boy) and cauliflower mash (for me).
+I kept it simple with an easy-peasy slow cooker herb turkey breast, maple brussels sprouts, mashed potatoes (for Boy) and cauliflower mash (for me).

 As you see, I stayed true to my birthday promise to Boy – no stuffing in sight. 😢